-Net cash used in operating activities was \$18.4 million, \$22.5 million and \$19.9 million for the years ended December 31, 2013, 2012 and 2011, respectively.
-Net cash used in operating activities primarily reflects the net loss for those periods, which was partially offset by stock-based compensation, depreciation and amortization, and changes in operating assets and liabilities, including inventory which was recorded as an asset beginning in 2011 as we began receiving ARTG listings for components of the Maestro Rechargeable System from the Australian TGA in December 2011.
+Net cash used in operating activities was \$19.4 million, \$18.4 million and \$22.5 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+Net cash used in operating activities primarily reflects the net loss for those periods, less noncash expenses for stock-based compensation, depreciation and amortization, and partially offset by changes in operating assets and liabilities.